Keep your doctor informed about a workplace injury!

 - What your specific complaints are, including pain, sleep disturbances and general feelings such as fatigue

-- How your symptoms began: specifically, that they started as a result of a work injury
+- How your symptoms began: specifically, that they started as a result of a workplace injury

 - How you have complied with his or her recommendations from previous visits